DamianoPellegrini/SuperMario/README.md

 #### Linux

-On Debian based systems, install the dependencies by using:
+On Debian based systems, install the dependencies by using the following command:

 ```shell
 apt install libglfw3-dev libsimdjson-dev libglm-dev